tseales/rowhealth-campaign-analysis/README.md

 </details>
 <details>
 <summary>2.
 Reduce campaigns related to types 'Customer Testimonial' and 'Covid Awareness'.</summary></br>
 As the costs of these campaigns are relatively high, without a large return in number-of-signups received, reallocating funds to more lucrative types will ensure a healthier cost:signup ratio.
 Further investigation into the context of what guides a customer to signup with an associated type of campaign is also advised.
-Campaign types of 'Product Promotion' is recommended as an option for receiving reallocated funds, as this currently has the highest number of signups, and is associated with below avg. claim amounts.
+Campaign type of 'Product Promotion' is recommended as an option for receiving reallocated funds, as this currently has the highest number of signups, and is associated with below avg. claim amounts.
 </details>
 <details>
 <summary>3.
 For a goal of reducing campaigns that are indicative of, or associated with, subsequent high claims: Consider reducing 'Health Awareness' campaigns.</summary></br>